cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 format c
 ```

 The upside is that `fmt` can be a variable and the formatting still works.
-The downside is that it generally isn't possible to optimize the `format` instructions, even if their parameters get resolved to a constant value (this would mean manipulating the placeholders in instructions that produced the text buffer, which is generally impossible with statical analysis).
-The existing compile time formatting (e.g. `println($"Position: $x$y");`) will optimize to better code better if some or all of the parameters resolve down to constant values.
+The downside is that it generally isn't possible to optimize the `format` instructions, even if their parameters get resolved to a constant value (this would mean manipulating the placeholders in instructions that produced the text buffer, which is not universally possible with statical analysis).
+The existing compile time formatting (e.g. `println($"Position: $x, $y");`) will optimize to better code better if some or all of the parameters resolve down to constant values.

-Apart from the `printf`, Mindcode supports new `format()` function, which just outputs the `format` instruction for each of its arguments.
+Apart from the `printf()`, Mindcode supports new `format()` function, which just outputs the `format` instruction for each of its arguments.

-The format instruction searches the text buffer, looking for a placeholder with the lowest number.
+The `format` instruction searches the text buffer, looking for a placeholder with the lowest number.
 The first occurrence of this placeholder is then replaced by the value supplied to the `format`.
-This means that each format only replaces one placeholder: `printf("{0}{0}{1}", "A", "B")` followed by `printflush` therefore outputs `AB{1}` and not `AAB`!
+This means that each format only replaces one placeholder: `printf("{0}{0}{1}", "A", "B")` followed by `printflush` therefore outputs `AB{1}` and not `AAB`.
 On the other hand, `printf("A{0}B", "1{0}2", "X")` outputs `A1X2B` - the placeholder inserted into the text buffer by the `format` instruction is used by the subsequent `format`.
 That opens up a lot of possibilities for building outputs dynamically; for example to print numbers with thousands separators:

 ```
 #set target = ML8A;